 Research and Writing Interests: Iran, Middle East, film and media studies, critical theory, outer space

 Ramyar Rossoukh received his Ph.D. in Anthropology and Middle Eastern Studies from Harvard in 2014.
-He is completing a book manuscript that is an ethnographic study of the industrial processes involved in the making of a feature-length Iranian film.
+He is completing a book manuscript that is an ethnographic study of the Iranian film industry.
 Prior to the Harvard College Writing Program, he was the Assistant Director of Undergraduate Studies and Lecturer in the Department of Anthropology at Harvard.
 He has also taught at Brandeis University and was the project manager of Women's Worlds in Qajar Iran, a digital archive and website project funded by the National Endowment for the Humanities.

 Fields: Philosophy, Literature

 Research and Writing Interests: Philosophy and/of Literature, 19th- and 20th-century European Philosophy, Aesthetics, 20th- and 21st-century Fiction